Top Fall Tasks to Winterize Your Deck

 Cleaning the deck and removing stains or mildew now will help the finish last longer while helping maintain the wood quality.
 If you clean it sufficiently and it’s properly stained to seal out moisture, you won’t have to do this task in the spring.

-And don’t forget to clean the deck railings.
+Also, don’t forget to clean the deck railings.
 That’s a mistake many people make, according to Brad Adsit, director of product development at Feeney, Inc. Any mildew or mold on the rails can spread to your deck if you don’t remove it.

 Re-stain Your Deck